 The characteristics of a drone

 Which drone is right for you is a compromise between the qualities that are most important to you.
 You need to consider which traits are most necessary and which ones you would like to forgo.
-For some, size means more than performance, for others, image quality means everything.
+For some, size means more than performance, but for others, image quality means everything.
 Here are a number of features that may have an impact on your drone selection.

 Size and mobility

 The main advantage of an ultra-compact drone is that it can always be included as it can be included in the camera bag.
 Large drones require a lot of space and often have a lot of equipment to carry, while some of the small ones fit into a larger pocket.
-Small size often means less power, lower flight time and weaker wind resistance.
+Smaller size often means less power, lower flight time and weaker wind resistance.
 In contrast, the smaller drones with a low center of gravity have the advantage of take-off and landing in heavy winds due to their low center of gravity.

 Camera and sensor